SeaQL/seaql.github.io/Blog/blog/2023-08-12-announcing-seaorm-0.12.md

     </div>
 </div>

-## What's Next?
+## What's Next for SeaORM? ⛵

-SeaQL is a community driven project.
-We welcome you to participate, contribute and build together for Rust's future.

-Here is the roadmap for SeaORM [`0.13.x`](https://github.com/SeaQL/sea-orm/milestone/13).
+Open-source project is a never-ending work, and we are actively looking for ways to sustain the project.
+You can support our endeavour by starring & sharing our repositories and becoming a sponsor.

+We are considering multiple directions to generate revenue for the organization.
+If you have any suggestion, or want to join or collaborate with us, please contact us via `hello[at]sea-ql.org`.

+Thank you for your support, and together we can make open-source sustainable.